efrei-ADDA84/20200511/README.md

 ![Alternative Text](images/DockerHub.png)

+We can see that when we release a new version of our program to `github`, the `github action` starts loading to release the new version of our `docker image` to `Dockerhub`.

 ## Conclusion

 In conclusion, this Practical Work #2 in DevOps effectively demonstrated the application of continuous integration and continuous deployment (CI/CD) principles through the development and deployment of a Dockerized API.
 By emphasizing essential DevOps skills such as automation, security, and accessibility, this work led to the successful implementation of a software solution that interacts with the OpenWeather API to retrieve weather data via geographical coordinates.
 Challenges encountered, particularly regarding the integration of quality controls and securing sensitive data through GitHub and DockerHub actions, were carefully managed, reinforcing the importance of rigorous development and security practices in the current technological ecosystem.
 The success of this project is demonstrated not only by the functionality of the API but also by its public availability on DockerHub, thereby promoting sharing and reuse within the DevOps community.